q&a page 7

 314) Q: Does it specifically say in the Torah that during the 3 weeks there should be no parties?
 Is it really a sin to listen to music?

-AIt isn’t a biblical prohibition; it was instituted by the holy Rabbis after the destruction of the temple and it should be taken very seriously.
+A: It isn’t a biblical prohibition; it was instituted by Chazal, the holy sages, after the destruction of the temple and it should be taken very seriously.

 The prohibition isn’t the party (even though, those should be avoided too in the 3 weeks), it’s the music and the dancing that was forbidden in this time period due to it being a period of mourning for the destruction of the temple.
 Even an engagement party or a Seudas Mitzvah may not have music during the three weeks, and surely not a birthday or other non-Mitzvah party.
 (See Mishna Berura Siman 551:16 based on the Magen Avraham).